 The Bug That Never Was

 You check your prompts.
-You check your rules file.
+You check your .cursorrules.
 Everything looks fine.
-So you keep going, assuming the model is just having an off moment.
+So you keep going, assuming the model's just having a bad moment.

 Why Context Overflow Is the Hidden Crisis

-Modern enterprise codebases are sprawling ecosystems.
-Hundreds of thousands of files, distributed microservices, intricate dependency graphs, and architectural decisions buried in years of version control history.
-For an AI model to successfully refactor a core routing module or generate unit tests that respect systemic patterns, it needs to maintain semantic understanding of this entire ecosystem without exceeding rigid token limits.
+A mid-size SaaS codebase runs 50,000+ files across a dozen microservices.
+The architectural decisions are buried in 3 years of git history.
+For an AI to refactor a routing module or generate tests that respect your patterns, it needs semantic understanding of this whole ecosystem — without blowing through its token budget.

 Context overflow doesn't throw errors.
 The agent simply starts giving worse answers because critical context got pushed out of its memory window.

-The problem is insidious.
-When an agentic AI executes a terminal command that returns a massive error log, or when you sequentially add too many large files to the conversation, the context window saturates.
+The problem is quiet.
+When an agentic AI runs a terminal command that dumps a 4,000-line error log, or when you keep adding files to the conversation one by one, the context window saturates.
 The agent doesn't crash.
-It doesn't display a warning.
-Instead, it aggressively prunes earlier conversation history, silently forgetting established architectural rules and dropping critical constraints.
+No warning banner.
+It just quietly prunes earlier conversation history — forgetting your architectural rules, dropping constraints you set an hour ago.

 The Lost in the Middle Phenomenon

-Claude 3.5 Sonnet achieves only a 64% functional efficiency ratio across its context window, whilst Gemini 2.5 Flash and GPT-4o achieve 98%.
+Claude 3.5 Sonnet achieves only a 64% functional efficiency ratio across its context window, while Gemini 2.5 Flash and GPT-4o achieve 98%.

-What does this mean in practice?
-Information buried in the middle of a large prompt is often deprioritised, hallucinated over, or entirely ignored.
-Models can parrot information at the beginning and end of a context window with high accuracy, but critical details sandwiched in the middle?
+What happens: information in the middle of a large prompt gets deprioritised, hallucinated over, or ignored entirely.
+Models nail stuff at the beginning and end of the context window.
+But the details sandwiched in the middle?
 Those get fuzzy fast.

 The Economics of Forgetting